tryyang2001/tp/docs/UserGuide.md

 ### **4.4 Scheduling Your Exercises**

 Besides your current exercises, you may also record all your Upcoming Exercise Items that you plan to do into the Upcoming Exercise List.
 This will allow you to plan your exercises in advance and be more aware of your calorie output from your exercises in the near future.
+Also,

 #### 4.4.1 Adding Upcoming Exercise Items `add e/`